federico-peyrani/middleware-rest/README.md

 ## Getting started

+Launch the `main` method in the `Main` class.
+If you want to use an external database to permanently store the information of the system (created users and images), pass as the only argument the absolute path to the SQL database to user.
-Launch the `main` method in the `Main` class, for the time being, the system stores all the information in primary storage only, meaning that any information about users and uploaded images is lost once the JVM is stopped.
+If no argument is passed, the application will store all the information in primary storage only, meaning that any information about users and uploaded images is lost once the JVM is stopped.

 Connect to <http://localhost:4567/login> with a browser to test the functionalities of the system.

-## More info
+## API endpoints

 Breakdown of the API endpoints: <https://app.swaggerhub.com/apis-docs/federico-peyrani/middleware-technologies>

+## SQL Database

+The application will automatically create the necessary tables upon startup, so no further action is needed beside the creation of the database file itself.